Złota 44: Design

 The building's name comes from its address on Złota ("Golden") Street.
-Złota 44 is located next to the Palace of Culture and Science, the tallest building in Poland (237 m), and the Złote Tarasy shopping center.
-At 192 meters, Złota 44 is the sixth-tallest skyscraper in Warsaw.

-Złota 44 is one of the tallest residential buildings in Poland and the European Union.
-The luxury 52-story skyscraper reaches a height of 192 meters and contains 287 apartments.
+Złota 44 is located next to Varso Tower, the tallest building in the European Union (310 m), the Palace of Culture and Science, the second tallest building in Poland (237 m), and the Złote Tarasy shopping center.
+At 192 meters, Złota 44 is one of the tallest residential buildings in Poland and the European Union.
+The luxury 52-story skyscraper contains 287 apartments.
 All of these are equipped with the home management system (HMS), facilitating control of the air conditioning, roller blinds, heating, illumination, and allowing online restaurant orders and other services.
 All residents receive a security card, which only allows them to reach the floor their apartment is located on.

 Residents have access to a wine cellar which accommodates up to 10,000 bottles and includes a tasting room.
 In addition to a 25-meter swimming pool (the largest private pool in Poland), the recreational floor has a hot tub, massage rooms, a Finnish sauna, a steam room and outdoor terrace.
 The floor also features a private movie theater with a golf simulator, children's playroom and conference rooms.
 A dedicated concierge is at the disposal of residents.